robertzk/rfinance17-notes/random-ideas.md

-In this vision, one team of quants and traders is identifying optimal trading strategies, and a separate team of "trading data engineers," i.e., low-level distribution systems developers are defining the transpilation layer that creates custom FPGAs to execute the trading strategies in microseconds.
+In this vision, one team of quants and traders is identifying optimal trading strategies, and a separate team of "trading data engineers," i.e., low-level distributed systems developers are defining the transpilation layer that creates custom FPGAs to execute the trading strategies in microseconds.